A clear, repeatable structure that teachers and children can trust.

 Progress Drives: over 1,200 small steps from Early Years to Year 6

 Big Maths takes broader curriculum statements and breaks them down into smaller, manageable steps.
-Each strand is a Progress Drive… a carefully sequenced set of learning steps that build towards a larger objective.
+Each strand is a Progress Drive: a carefully sequenced set of learning steps that build towards a larger objective.

-Every step includes a Learning Objective and “Remember To” prompts that serve as success criteria.
-The number of steps in a Progress Drive varies because each one is deliberately small, ensuring no gaps for pupils to fall into.
+Every step includes a Learning Objective and Remember To prompts that serve as success criteria.
+The number of steps in a Progress Drive varies because each one is deliberately small.

 See Progression & Fluency →